dddrrreee/cs140e-25win/labs/16-fat32-readonly/fat32-cheat-sheet.md

   - LAST CLUSTER: Obviously for a linked list you need some kind of `NULL` terminator.
-Just to confuse things, FAT32 uses any number greater than or equal to `0xFFFFFF8` rather than 0.
+Just to confuse things, FAT32 uses any number greater than or equal to `0x*FFFFFF8` rather than 0.
+In general you have to ignore the upper 4 bits of the fat cluster number --- in a sense fat32 is actually fat28 bits.
+    See: `fat32-helpers.h` for more discussion.

   - directory: a linear data structure of 32-byte records used to look up the starting cluster for each file or directory in